 As a child, Vinny was unaware of his and his family’s difference but, as he got older, Vinny noticed that he was, in fact, not like other children.
 Because he was a metalhead, Vinny had a hard time making friends in elementary school.
 This changed as he entered middle school, where Vinny finally found friends who were metal like him.
 The group did not have an easy time as they were bullied or picked on for much of their first year.
 Tired of being viewed as different, Vinny came up with a plan to show their classmates that he and his friends weren’t that different.
 Join Vinny as he shares his story of bullying, difference, coping, and perseverance.

-“Metal Like Me by D. W. Saur is a sweet story about acceptance.
+Literary Titan 5-star Review: “Metal Like Me by D. W. Saur is a sweet story about acceptance.
 The author has lovingly crafted an endearing story that will inspire children to learn about diversity and inclusion.
 Kids will learn that being unique is a gift and we must all embrace it.”
 “Metal Like Me approaches the topic of bullying in a unique way that makes it easy for parents and children to start a discussion.
-I definitely recommend this well written, short and easy to understand book as it will teach children a positive way to identify themselves.
-The illustrations by Danielle Green are beautifully simple with a rough sketch like illustration that will make it easy for kids to relate to.
+I definitely recommend this well-written, short, and easy-to-understand book as it will teach children a positive way to identify themselves.
+The illustrations by Danielle Green are beautifully simple with a rough sketch-like illustration that will make it easy for kids to relate to.
 The fantastic artwork excellently captures the unique voice in this charismatic children’s story.” -full review can be found here: METAL LIKE ME